ballerina-platform/module-ballerina-kubernetes/samples/sample11/README.md

-## Sample1: Kubernetes Hello World Function
+## Sample1: Kubernetes Hello World with Ballerina function

 - This sample runs ballerina main function in kubernetes as a job.
 - The function is annotated with @kubernetes:Job{}.